6 Essential Categories for Goal Setting: Thoughtful Questions to Inspire your New Years Resolutions

 To make these reflections actionable, choose one goal from each category and write down specific steps you’ll take to work toward it.
 Revisit your intentions regularly to stay on track and make adjustments as needed.

 What kind of year do you want to create for yourself?
-Start reflecting and make it happen!
+Start reflecting and make it happen.

 Leave a comment